-Potholes can cause more than just damage to a vehicle, they could also cause severe or fatal injury accidents.
-Potholes are unfortunately common road defects.
-If a road defect is the root cause of a serious accident, you may be able to recover compensation for your injuries and property damage.
+Potholes can cause more than just damage to a vehicle; they can also cause severe or fatal injury accidents.
+Potholes are, unfortunately, common road defects.
+If a road defect is the root cause of a serious accident, you may be able to recover compensation for your injuries and property damages.

 What is a Road Defect and How Can it Cause an Accident?

-Road defects are issues with any part of a road, street, highway, or construction site that do not meet the standards of what would be considered a safe roadway.
-A road defect result from poor infrastructure maintenance, poor road conditions, or poor logistical planning.
-Road defects that result from poor maintenance can include damage to roads, streets, guard rails, or construction sites that pose dangers to motorists.
+Road defects are issues with any part of a road, street, highway, or construction site that does not meet the standards of what would be considered a safe roadway.
+A road defect results from poor infrastructure maintenance, poor road conditions, or poor logistical planning.
+Road defects resulting from poor maintenance can include damage to roads, streets, guard rails, or construction sites that pose a danger to motorists.

 Types of Common Defects on North Carolina Roads

 Potholes are some of the most common road defects that drivers encounter, but they are not the only defects that can be a danger to North and South Carolina motorists.

 Some of the most common types of road defects include:

 - Inadequate road shoulders or dangerous shoulder drop-offs